The Individual Voluntary Arrangement (IVA) process involves several steps, one of which is a ‘creditors meeting’ or ‘meeting of creditors’.

 How does an IVA work?

-The first thing you should do before you apply for an IVA is seek impartial advice from a money adviser.
-They will review your financial situation and discuss your options to determine whether an IVA is the right debt solution for you.
+The first thing you should do before you apply for an IVA is seek impartial advice from a professional money adviser.
+They will review your financial situation and discuss all available options to determine if an IVA is the right debt solution for you.

 Find an Insolvency Practitioner

-Once you’ve been deemed a suitable candidate for an IVA, you must find an Insolvency Practitioner (IP) to help you set up and manage your arrangement.
-This can be done by searching the online directory but, if you apply through a debt management company, you’ll be assigned an IP.
+Once you’ve been deemed a suitable candidate for an IVA, you must find an Insolvency Practitioner to help you set up and manage your arrangement.
+The appointed Insolvency Practitioner (IP) will communicate with your creditors going forward.

 Draft your IVA proposal